ka839-ship-it/kripaamarnath-langgraph-mat496/Assignment 6/README.md

   -Tweaking
   .Included the HuggingFaceEmbeddings import in cell 4 .Replaced generic dummy logs with more varied and descriptive Log entries, including distinct successful and failed scenarios, to better      illustrate the graph's processing capabilities.

+Map-Reduce
+It is an efficient task decomosition and parallel processing method.
+It has two phases.
+The map phase takes some task and breaks it into subtasks and does them in parallel.
+The reduce is the aggregate results from all the parallalized subtasks and brings them back together.
+   -Tweaking
+    .Model and Node Name Changes (Cells 5, 7, 8, 9, 10)
+    .Included the HuggingFaceEmbeddings import in cell 4 .Example Topic (Cells 11)